Nonparametric causal mediation analysis for stochastic interventional (in)direct effects: Mediation analysis for the population intervention effects

-in constructing our estimators, as such parameterizations allow for estimation and integration with respect to multivariate conditional densities on the mediator $Z$ to be avoided.
-We use $\cal W, \cal A, \cal Z$, $\cal L$, and $\cal Y$ to denote the support of the corresponding random variables.
+as such parameterizations allow for estimation and integration with respect to multivariate conditional densities on the mediator $Z$ to be avoided.
+We use $\cal W, \cal A, \cal L, \cal Z$, and $\cal Y$ to denote the support of the corresponding random variables.

-Causal effects are defined in terms of hypothetical interventions on the NPSEM (\ref{eq:npsem}).
-In particular, consider an intervention in which the structural equation corresponding to $A$ is removed, with the treatment drawn instead from a user-specified distribution $g_\delta(a \mid w)$, which may itself depend on the natural exposure distribution and a user-specified parameter $\delta$.
-Going forward, we let $A_\delta$ denote a draw from $g_\delta(a \mid w)$.